sonntagnacht/SNBackupBundle/README.md

 This BackupBundle can create backups from type daily, weekly, monthly or yearly.
 It'll save your default database and GaufretteFilesystems to tar.gz-archive in a GaufretteFilesystem.

+## Installtion

+Run `composer require sonntagnacht/backup-bundle` to use SNBackupBundle in your Project.

 ## Configuration

 Add to `AppKernel.php`